jiponsI2cat/cnsmo-api/README.md

 **Certs**

-Generate all the certificates of the new client by its name
+Generates all the certificates of the new client by its name

 >*method*: POST,
 *url*: '/certs/clients/:name'